VOGT-KOYANAGI-HARADA-LIKE SYNDROME IN DOGS

 - Male dogs are affected more than female dogs.

-- Nordic breeds and Akitas are primarily affected.
+- Akitas and Nordic breeds are primarily affected.
+(Actually, 80% of reported cases involve Akitas.)

 The best way to confirm this diagnosis is by a skin biopsy (the lip is said to be the best location).
 Treatment, however, is focussed on the eye disease as this has the most serious outcome (blindness) while the skin disease is generally cosmetic